Mariano de Aycinena y Piñol: Exile

 On 26 April 1829, from prison, Aycinena sent a letter a Morazán, protesting the pact annulment.
 He also pointed out to the liberal leader that there was no reason to break the pact and that, after all, he was the only responsible for what had happened and not the rest of the Aycinena family.
 But Morazán expelled all of them and most of the regular clergy from Central America and confiscated most of their belongings.
-He returned to Guatemala six years later, but had to go into exile once again, this time to Comitán, México.
+He returned to Guatemala six years later, but had to go into exile once again, this time to Comitán, Mexico.
 Finally, he returned to Guatemala in 1837, was in the legislature and was in charge of the Consulado de Comercio -Conservartive Merchant association of Guatemala-.

 Death

 Aycinena y Piñol returned to Guatemala after general Rafael Carrera established himself firmly in power.
 Aycinena retired from public life, handing over the Aycinena family leadership to Juan José de Aycinena y Piñol.
-He died in 1855, at a time that Manuel Francisco Pavón Aycinena had been successful in naming Carrera as President for Life and Guatemala was prosperous and in peace for the first time since the Independence.
+He died in 1855, at a time that Manuel Francisco Pavón Aycinena had been successful in naming Carrera as president for Life and Guatemala was prosperous and in peace for the first time since the Independence.